Enro/economic-impacts-OS/problem-solving.md

 ## Joint ownership with students

-[In case] The IP is jointly created with other researchers or its creation is dependent on other University IP […] they may be required to assign the IP to the University or place the results in the public domain. `IP Policy`
+[In case] The IP is jointly created with other researchers or its creation is dependent on other University IP […] they [the students] may be required to assign the IP to the University or place the results in the public domain. `IP Policy`

 ## Citizen science and crowdsourcing